 Why do survivors change their stories?

 Many survivors of sexual assault will experience Rape Trauma Syndrome (RTS).
 As the victim works through the stages of RTS, denial and memory loss are often experienced, followed by flashbacks and slowly coming to terms with the trauma of the event.
 During this process, victims may not be able to remember specifics or order of details.
 The amount that they remember will change over time.

 Survivors may also face social pressures to change their stories.
 The survivor may be afraid of the attacker, especially in cases where sexual assault is linked to relationship abuse, and change the story once the assailant finds out charges have been filed.
 The survivor may also be pressured by family, friends, or other community members to change their story.

 There are many barriers to reporting.
 Consider the ways reports of sexual assault are usually handled in the media, in communities, and in the criminal justice system.
 Often, the victim’s sexuality and sexual history are questioned along with their clothing, drinking choices, and behaviors.
-Survivors are often scrutinized just as harshly, if not more harshly, than the perpetrators.
+Survivors are often scrutinized just as harshly, if not more harshly, than the perpetrators (those who choose to harm).
 This process is re-victimizing and does not make reporting an appealing option.
 Based on societal reactions, and low prosecution rates, survivors may think that no one will believe them if they come forward.
 In many cases, survivors may not recognize what they experienced as a crime because of the proliferation of sexualized violence in the media.
 Victims may also deny or minimize what happened to them as a coping mechanism.
 There are also substantial physical barriers to reporting.
 Womxn may not have the time, money, knowledge, support system, or language capacity needed to access the reporting process.